last modified: 02.05.2019

 In 1989 I went to university of applied science studying communications technology.
 A fellow student borrowed me his Atlas 210 to listen to the bands.
 With his support and some months of preparation I took the exam on March 27th 1992.

 With the callsign DG6SEC I was allowed to operate on VHF/ UHF only.
 With a borrowed handheld FM transceiver I was QRV on a local repeater.
 Later in the same year I purchased a second hand Yaesu FT290R and a 16 element Tonna Yagi.
-With this setup It was possible to work stations from central Europe on two meters SSB.
-In the following year a second hand FT790 R and a Yagi for 70cm were added to the equipment.
-Now it was possible to operate some of the satellites.
-OSCAR 13 was a lovely 'bird' which gave me many happy hours of DXing.
+With this equipment it was possible to work stations all over Europe on two meters SSB.
+In the following year a second hand FT790 R and a Yagi for 70cm were added to my station and I became QRV on some of the satellites.
+OSCAR 13, for instance, gave me many happy hours of DXing.

-A bit later, on May 27th 1994, I passed the CW exam and got the callsign DL2SFE with full access to all shortwave bands.
+A bit later, on May 27th 1994, I passed the CW exam and was granted full access to all shortwave bands with the callsign DL2SFE.
 The pictures below show station and antenna in my parent's house in 1994.
 All the equipment was second hand.

-One year later I had to move to another place and the vertical and the X- Yagis had to be detached.
+One year later I moved to another place and the vertical and the Yagis had to be detached.
 More relocations followed and almost always there wasn't enough space to set up 'real' antennas.
 Without proper aerials the fun disappeared.
 Subsequently my interest slowly faded away.
-In 1999 I finally went QRT for almost a decade with only occasional activities.
+In 1999 I finally went QRT for almost a decade with very limited activity.

 dx virus bit

-stations from all over Europe could be worked easily with this simple
+over Europe could be worked with this simple